pineconedata/pineconedata.github.io/_posts/2024-09-13-basketbal-train-ols.md

 </div>

+This happens because the data is shuffled before splitting, and the shuffling is not guaranteed to be reproducible by default.
 This can mean that the model is trained and tested on different datasets each time that you run it.
-That's often a good thing, but it can be better to have reproducible results for initial creation and evaluation of the model (especially if you want to follow along with this guide).
+That can be a good thing, but it might be better to have reproducible results for initial creation and evaluation of the model (especially if you want to follow along with this guide).

 We can ensure reproducibility of the splits by controlling the shuffling with the `random_state` parameter: